 - R1.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-010-4 Table R1 Configuration Change Management.
+Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-010-34 Table R1 Configuration Change Management.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M1.
-Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-010-4 Table R1 Configuration Change Management and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-010-34 Table R1 Configuration Change Management and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-010-4 Table R1 - Configuration Change Management Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-010-84 Table R1 - Configuration Change Management Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
 PCA Medium Impact BES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
 PCA Develop a baseline configuration, individually or by group, which shall include the following items: 1.1.1.
 Operating system(s) (including version) or firmware where no independent operating system exists; 1.1.2.
 Any commercially available or open-source application software (including version) intentionally installed; 1.1.3.
 Any custom software installed; 1.1.4.
 Any logical network accessible ports; and 1.1.5.
 Any security patches applied.
 Examples of evidence may include, but are not limited to: A spreadsheet identifying the required items of the baseline configuration for each Cyber Asset, individually or by group; or A record in an asset management system that identifies the required items of the baseline configuration for each Cyber Asset, individually or by group.
 1.2 High Impact BES Cyber Systems and their associated: 1.
 EACMS; Authorize and document changes that deviate from the existing baseline configuration.
-Examples of evidence may include, but are not limited to:
+Examples of evidence may include, but are not limited to: Final Dra ft of CIP-010-4

-CIP-010-4 Table R1 - Configuration Change Management Part Applicable Systems Requirements Measures PACS; and PCA Medium Impact BES Cyber Systems and their associated: EACMS; PACS; and PCA A change request record and associated electronic authorization (performed by the individual or group with the authority to authorize the change) in a change management system for each change; or Documentation that the change was performed in accordance with the requirement.
-1.3 High Impact BES Cyber Systems and their associated: 1.
-EACMS; 2.
-PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
-EACMS; 2.
-PACS; and 3.
-PCA For a change that deviates from the existing baseline configuration, update the baseline configuration as necessary within 30 calendar days of completing the change.
+Part Applicable Systems Requirements Measures PACS; and PCA Medium Impact BES Cyber Systems and their associated: EACMS; PACS; and PCA A change request record and associated electronic authorization (performed by the individual or group with the authority to authorize the change) in a change management system for each change; or Documentation that the change was performed in accordance with the requirement.
+1.3 High Impact BES Cyber Systems and their associated: EACMS; PACS; and PCA Medium Impact BES Cyber Systems and their associated: EACMS; PACS; and PCA For a change that deviates from the existing baseline configuration, update the baseline configuration as necessary within 30 calendar days of completing the change.
 An example of evidence may include, but is not limited to, updated baseline documentation with a date that is within 30 calendar days of the date of the completion of the change.
 1.4 High Impact BES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: For a change that deviates from the existing baseline configuration: 1.4.1.
-Prior to the change, determine required cyber security controls in CIP-005 and CIP-007 that could be impacted by the change; 1.4.2.
-Following the change, verify that An example of evidence may include, but is not limited to, a list of cyber security controls verified or tested along with the dated test results.
+PCA Medium Impact BES Cyber Systems For a change that deviates from the existing baseline configuration: 1.4.1.
+Prior to the change, determine required cyber security controls in CIP-005 and CIP-007 that could be impacted by the change; An example of evidence may include, but is not limited to, a list of cyber security controls verified or tested along with the dated test results.